 The Puerto Rico Strong Motion Program (PRSMP) has the mission to minimize the fatalities and the economical losses during moderate and high intensity earthquakes through the seismic instrumentation and supporting related research.
 The PRSMP has two main divisions: the free field stations, and the seismic instrumentation of structures.
-Regarding the free field stations there are 90 strong motion stations in the main island, surrounding islands (Mona, Caja de Muerto, Culebra and Vieques) and countries US Virgin Islands, British Virgin Islands (BVI), and Dominican Republic.
-Nine stations are continuous recording and sending the data through Internet while other 48 are modem connected.
+Regarding the free field stations there are 100 strong motion stations in the main island, surrounding islands (Mona, Caja de Muerto, Culebra and Vieques) and countries US Virgin Islands, British Virgin Islands (BVI), and Dominican Republic.
+Ten stations are continuous recording and sending the data through Internet while other 48 are modem connected.
 In addition, there are seven continuos recording collocated seismic stations where accelerograph and broad band seismograph are one beside the other.
 The program uses the Antelope Network Administrator.

-Regarding the instrumentation of structures there are two buildings, three dams and three bridges instrumented in Puerto Rico.
-During the present year four additional instrumented will be instrumented; two dams, a building in Mayagüez, and the airport control tower in BVI.
+Regarding the instrumentation of structures there are four buildings, eight dams and two bridges, and the Control Tower of the BVI main airport.
 Strong Motion records are available upon request.